 I stand in silence, listening to the moving leaves above me.
 A shower of plum blossom petals dance in the early morning breeze.

 I wait, without moving, in the middle of the road.
-Like the strings of a finely tuned shamisen, my body rest in perfect balance, neither too tight, nor too loose.
+Like the strings of a finely tuned shamisen, my body rests in perfect balance, neither too loose, nor too tight.

 They move closer, knowing I can’t see them.
 A crescent starts to form around me, slowly turning into a perfectly closed circle.
 Their breath is soft and shallow, their feet thread lightly over the fallen leaves, imitating their rustling in the breeze.

 I stand in silence, listening… my hand resting on my simple wooden cane.
 The shower of plum blossoms stirs, ever so gently.

 The first blade stops as it meets my drawn katana, my wakisashi swiftly slices thru something warm and soft.